Deniz-Eren/dev-can-linux/README.md

 Note also that together with our driver installer package a '-dev' variant installer is also packaged.
 This contains the necessary C headers to develop applications, intended to be installed onto your development environment.

+## How Does It Work?

+When you start the driver a number of device RX/TX file descriptors are created that facilitate application interfaces to the driver.

+Diagram below illustrates device folders and RX/TX file descriptors and how to configure them.

+    dev-can-linux -u id=0,rx=n,tx=m     # Example driver start command │                                   # Asking for n rx and m tx channels │                                   # for port 0.
+    │                                   # Note n and m can be zero also.
+    │
+    ├── /dev/can0/  # When you start the driver these device directories │   │           # appear in /dev; can0, can1, etc, as many as there
+    │   │           # are physical CAN ports on the device you are using.
+    │   │           # In this example diagram we illustrate with a 2 port
+    │   │           # device.
+    │   │
+    │   ├── rx0     # Has message ID filter configurable through canctl or
+    │   │   │       # via software functions in dev-can-linux/commands.h
+    │   │   │       # Filter applies to both character IO and raw CAN messages.
+    │   │   │
+    │   │   ├── client connection to read  1    e.g. canread or candump
+    │   │   ├── client connection to read  2         or custom application
+    │   │   ├── ...
+    │   │   └── "      "          "  "     N
+    │   │
+    │   ├── tx0     # Has configurable message ID for character mode IO
+    │   │   │       # transmission.
+This ID isn't applicable or RAW mode.
+    │   │   │
+    │   │   ├── client connection to write 1    e.g. cansend or custom
+    │   │   ├── client connection to write 2         application
+    │   │   ├── ...
+    │   │   └── "      "          "  "     N
+    │   │
+    │   ├── rx1
+    │   │   ├── client connection to read  1    RX channels can't be opened to │   │   ├── client connection to read  2    write; you'll get an error │   │   ├── ...
+    │   │   └── "      "          "  "     N
+    │   ├── tx1
+    │   │   ├── client connection to write 1    TX channels can't be opened to │   │   ├── ...                             read; you'll get an error
+    │   │   └── "      "          "  "     N
+    │   │
+    │   ├── rx{n-1} # As example driver start command had -u0,rx{n},... there
+    │   │   │       # will be "n-1" RX file descriptors created, all with
+    │   │   │       # their own configurable message ID filter.
+    │   │   │
+    │   │   ├── client connection to read  1
+    │   │   ├── ...
+    │   │   └── "      "          "  "     N
+    │   │
+    │   └── tx{m-1} # As example driver start command had -u0,tx{m},... there
+    │       │       # will be "m-1" TX file descriptors created, all with
+    │       │       # their own configurable transmit message ID.
+    │       │
+    │       ├── client connection to write 1
+    │       ├── ...
+    │       └── "      "          "  "     N
+    │
+    └── /dev/can1/  Second device associated to second board port.
+        │           Example driver start command didn't specify anything for │           this device, so the default behaviour of creating a single │           RX and TX file decriptor will be performed.
+        │
+        ├── rx0
+        │   ├── client connection to read  1
+        │   ├── client connection to read  2
+        │   ├── ...
+        │   └── "      "          "  "     N
+        └── tx0
+            ├── client connection to write 1
+            ├── client connection to write 2
+            ├── ...
+            └── "      "          "  "     N

+Each RX file descriptor can have any number of _client connection to read_ and they will all have their own receive queues and they will all receive all the available messages.
+Each have the possibility to be configured independently.

+All TX file descriptors transmit to the same underlying device port and similarly can also be configured independently.

+All RX file descriptor clients have the possibility of receiving the TX echo back messages (unless they have their filters configured to mask them).

 ## Check Supported Hardware